roowilliams/roowilliams.com/src/blog-posts/2020-03-19-habits-and-focus.md

 publish: true
 ---

-My school reports always read the same; variations of "Andrew is a bright lad but he's very distracting to himself and others."
+My school reports always read the same; a variation of:

+> "Andrew is a bright lad but he's very distracting to himself and others"

 In the classroom, mine was the single table and chair in the corner, away from the group tables shared by others.
 Anyone that has a conversation with me will have noticed I often tend to spin up multiple topic threads and jump between them, all while my eyes dart from one thing to another in the periphery as we talk.
 I could be having the most intense argument with my wife and while doing my best to hear her out and maintain eye contact but I have noticed a household problem that needs fixing in the background and my brain has left the conversation to design a fix.
 I always have multiple books on the go and rarely finish one, an impressive back-catalogue of half-started projects and when writing with a pen it's like my brain races ahead and I'll write the "followign" letter of a word, or a letter 3 places ahead instead of the correct one.